-Effort and nominal CPUE data from the Icelandic trawl and longline fleet are given in Figure 6.
+Effort and nominal CPUE data from the Icelandic trawl and longline fleet are given in Figure 7.
 Due to changes in the fishery (expansion into new areas, fleet behaviour, etc.) and technical innovations CPUE is not considered a reliable index of biomass abundance of blue ling and therefore no attempt has been made to standardize the series.
 However, looking at fluctuations in CPUE and effort may be informative regarding the development of the fishery.
 CPUE from longlines was high from 2008 to 2013 but has decreased markedly since.
-No marked changes were observed from trawls from 2000 apart from an increase in 2017.
-At the same time, effort has been reduced substantially since 2011.
+CPUE from trawls has been gradually decreasing in the period.
+Effort from longlines peaked in 2009 but has since then decreased sharply.
+Effort from trawls peaked in 2011 but has remained relatively stable since.